FalmerFromDamver/KrakenSoft-0.3.1-for-Windows/README.md

 Version 0.3.1

 I recommend temporarily disabling your antivirus, as it may interpret the actions as an intrusion into the system.
+ARM architecture is also supported, just like the others.